fgdcgov/sdi/docs/source/01sdiframework/01sdiintroduction.rst

 Introduction
 ======================

-NSDI––A Place-Based National Framework for Insights, Intelligence and Knowledge
+NSDI – A Place-Based National Framework for Insights, Intelligence and Knowledge

 Our world is increasingly complex and interconnected.
 Humanity is challenged with understanding and adjusting to ever-changing economic, environmental, and social factors.
 Sustainable and innovative solutions depend on reliable information, understanding, and informed decision-making.